-When you are nine months pregnant it can be difficult to plan what to pack in your hospital bag for delivery.
+When you are nine months pregnant and your due date is approaching it can be difficult to decide what to pack in your hospital bag for delivery.
 At this point, it was hard for me to think of the little details… I could barely remember to put on my shoes before leaving the house!
 There was also the fact that as a first time mom, I had never delivered a baby before and had no idea what I would need.

 When I had my son I was induced on Tuesday and he finally made his appearance on Thursday, by C-section.
 We were finally released on Sunday to go home, spending five entire days in the hospital during and after delivery.

 I also had a horrible experience with kidney stones during my pregnancy, which led to a four night hospital stay when I was in my sixth month of pregnancy.
 If I know one thing, it’s exactly what you will need at the hospital during pregnancy, throughout labor, and after childbirth.
 I can tell you exactly what to pack in your hospital bag for delivery!

 What To Pack In Your Hospital Bag For Delivery

 If you have your own birth plan, bring along a hard copy for your doctor’s and nurses.